labsadik/labsadik/README.md

 ## 🧭 About Me

-💡 Focused on building scalable web applications and efficient system design.
+💡 Passionate about building scalable and performance-centric applications.
-🚀 Currently building a full-scale social media platform with AI-driven engagement.
+🚀 Currently building a modern and AI-driven social media platform.
-🌱 Improving expertise in **TypeScript, Next.js, GraphQL, Docker, PostgreSQL, and Supabase**.
+🌱 Strengthening capabilities in **TypeScript, Next.js, Docker, PostgreSQL, and Supabase**.
-🤝 Interested in collaborating on entrepreneurial and open-source initiatives.
+🤝 Interested in collaborating on impactful open-source and product-focused projects.
-🧠 Continuous learner with a passion for modern engineering and architecture patterns.
+🧠 Committed to continuous learning and engineering excellence.

 ---